ionshards/ocdml/AnnotationReport.md

 ## Critique of the guidelines
 ### Quantity and clarity of examples
 In general, the guidelines could have been improved by including more annotation examples.
-We were given fully annotated sentences in the form of an .xml file, but adding those examples to the guidelines would have been helpful.
+We were given fully annotated sentences in the form of an XML file, but adding those examples to the guidelines might have been helpful.
 These examples were generally more simple in comparison to the sentences we were expected to annotate, so having some more complicated example sentences that better reflected the data would have been helpful as well.

 ### Definition of "Clause"
 One of the least clear areas of the annotation task was exactly what the markable extent for a `CLAUSE` tag should consist of.
 The guidelines begin by stating that: